turper2024/cultural-mechanics/0000-culture-mechanics.theory-development-review-prompt.md

 acceptance of one layer automatically entail the next or treat the candidate pluralist design as the only possible or already proven solution.
-Then keep Culture Strategy versus Pure-Ideology separate from order level, private/collective/ideological/fundamentalist form, corrigibility, jurisdiction, *Beseelung*, entrusted power, Culture Program capture, capture susceptibility, and hazard.
+Then keep Culture Strategy versus Pure-Ideology separate from order level, private/collective/ideological/fundamentalist person--programme form, outward propagation and enforcement profile, corrigibility, jurisdiction, *Beseelung*, entrusted power, Culture Program capture, capture susceptibility, and hazard.
 Preserve legacy terms before proposing migration, and distinguish a program, component, mixed braid, descendant, carrier, institution, population, and state response.
 For capture candidates, separate disagreement, program disharmony, objective substitution, system-level capture, coordinated-operation hypotheses, and actor-specific covert-command attribution; identify the proposed response and whether its evidential burden is proportionate.
 For early-warning